 Appointment, nomination, term of office and succession

 The Code provides that there should be a formal, rigorous and transparent procedure for the appointment of new directors to the board.
-The search for candidates should be conducted, and appointments made, on merit, against objective criteria and within that context should promote diversity of gender, social and ethnic backgrounds, cognitive and personal strengths.
+The search for candidates should be conducted, and appointments made, on merit, against objective criteria and within that context should promote diversity of gender, social and ethnic backgrounds, and cognitive and personal strengths.
 A nomination committee should lead the process for board appointments and make recommendations to the board.
 Independent directors should be appointed for specified terms subject to annual re-election.
-The Code prohibits the chairperson from remaining in post beyond nine years from the date of their first joining the board; however, this can be extended for a limited time, where necessary and with explanation, to facilitate effective succession and the development of a diverse board.
+The Code prohibits the chairperson from remaining in post beyond nine years from the date he or she first joins the board; however, this can be extended for a limited time, where necessary and with explanation, to facilitate effective succession and the development of a diverse board.

 The Code states that all directors should be re-elected annually by shareholders.
 Each director's election is voted on separately, with statute requiring majority rather than plurality voting (i.e., an ordinary majority of shareholders can vote against – and hence block – a director's election).
 In theory, an ordinary majority of shareholders also has a statutory right to remove a director at any time and without cause, but annual re-election renders this right largely irrelevant in practice.
 Consequently, there is no concept of a staggered board under UK law.

-The Hampton-Alexander Review (most recently published in 2019) and the Parker Review (most recently published in 2020) have both made a series of recommendations for companies to further gender and ethnic diversity, respectively, at board level.
+The Hampton-Alexander Review (2019) and the Parker Review (2020) have both made a series of recommendations for companies to further gender and ethnic diversity, respectively, at board level.

-The Parker Review recommended that all FTSE 100 boards should have at least one non-white director by 2021, and the same for FTSE 250 boards by 2024.
-The 2016 Hampton-Alexander Review set a target of 33 per cent women on FTSE 350 boards and 33 per cent women in FTSE 100 executive leadership teams by 2020.
+The Parker Review recommended that the boards of all companies list on the FTSE 100 should have at least one non-white director by 2021, and the same for boards of FTSE 250-listed companies by 2024.
+The Hampton-Alexander Review set a target of 33 per cent women on the boards of FTSE 350-listed companies and 33 per cent women in executive leadership teams of FTSE 100-listed companies by 2020.
 Both also make a number of recommendations to facilitate attainment of those targets.

-Recent additions to the Code seek to reflect these recommendations in asking boards to intensify their efforts.
-Nomination committees will be required to ensure a diverse pipeline for succession, and annual reports will be required to explain actions taken to increase diversity and inclusion, as well as their outcomes.
-The Code also recognises a wider concept of diversity, which covers gender, social and ethnic backgrounds, cognitive and personal strengths diversity.
-The Listing Rules already require that companies' annual reports include a description of their diversity policy and its objectives, how it is being implemented and the results.
+The Code seeks to reflect these recommendations in asking boards to intensify their efforts.
+Nomination committees will be required to ensure a diverse pipeline for succession, and annual reports are required to explain actions taken to increase diversity and inclusion, as well as their outcomes.
+The Code also recognises a wider concept of diversity, which covers diversity in gender, social and ethnic backgrounds, and cognitive and personal strengths.
+The Listing Rules also require that companies' annual reports include a description of their diversity policy and its objectives, how it is being implemented and the results.

 Listed companies are subject to a wide range of periodic, ad hoc and event-driven disclosure obligations, many of which derive from, or have been harmonised under, EU law, and relate to the following key areas:

-- financial and operating results of the company, together with certain elements of narrative reporting;
+- financial and operating results, and certain elements of narrative reporting;

 - share capital and voting rights;